BigDataRepublic/modern_data_stack_training/README.md

     * Look at the dbt documentation to learn about the different materializations strategies for dbt models.
 What is the difference between a table and a view?
 * Run only a single model at a time ([docs](https://docs.getdbt.com/reference/node-selection/syntax))
 * Write some bad SQL to cause an error — can you debug this error?
+    * Note that if an error persists even after it should have been fixed, removing the `target/` directory might help.

 ### Exercise: Add tests